rage/java-programming/data/part-12/1-type-parameters.md

 }
 ```

 <!-- Määrittely `public class Lokero<T>` kertoo että luokalle `Lokero` tulee antaa konstruktorissa tyyppiparametri.
 Konstruktorikutsun jälkeen kaikki olion sisäiset muuttujat tulevat olemaan kutsun yhteydessä annettua tyyppiä.
 Luodaan merkkijonon tallentava lokero. -->

-The definition `public class Locker<T>` indicates that the `Locker` class msut be given a type parameter in its constructor.
+The definition `public class Locker<T>` indicates that the `Locker` class must be given a type parameter in its constructor.
 After the constructor call is executed, all the variables stored in that object are going to be of the type that was given with the constructor.
 Let's create a locker for storing strings.

 <!-- ```java
 Lokero<String> merkkijono = new Lokero<>();